starlord-daniel/StreetSignDetect/README.md

 - [SQL Database](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-technical-overview)

-    SQL Database query can look something like this:
+    A SQL database query can look like this.
+The table called locationdata should therefor contain a table with 5 columns: DeviceID, Latitude, Longitude, StreetSign and TimeStamp.

     ```sql
     SELECT TOP (1000) [DeviceID]